 Welcome to Bucharest, the capital of resplendent Romania.
-While Bucharest gets a bad rap in some circles both foreign and domestic, we loved practically every moment of our time there, and found there to be plenty of fascinating things to do in Bucharest.
+While Bucharest gets a bad rap in some circles both foreign and domestic, we loved practically every moment of our time there.
+In fact, we lived here for 7 weeks and found there to be plenty of fascinating things to do in Bucharest.

-Sure, when seen from a certain light the city appears to be crumbling, straining under the weigh of its years.
+Sure, when seen from a certain light the city appears to be crumbling, straining under the weight of its years.
 Yet that’s part of what makes the city so interesting.

-Sure, Bucharest has its fair share of various issues which plague all major developing urban centers.
+Sure, Bucharest has its fair share of various issues that plague all major developing urban centers.
 And yes, much of the infrastructure is old and tired, in need of refurbishing.
-But for our money it is as fascinating a city as it is welcoming.
-There are many facets to Bucharest, all which are worth exploring.
+But for our money, it is as fascinating a city as it is welcoming.
+There are many facets to Bucharest, all of which are worth exploring.

 We spent seven highly enjoyable weeks living in Bucharest.
-We had the opportunity to sink into the contours of the city, make friends, and experienced a Bucharest most tourists rarely get to see.
+During that time we had the opportunity to sink into the contours of the city, make friends, and experience a Bucharest most tourists rarely get to see.
 We found a vibrant and historic city filled with little gems hidden right beneath the surface.
-We found a city of young artists, thinkers, dreamers, and philosophers sprouting from the grey communist concrete that had ruled the lives of their forebearers.
-We found a city standing with one foot in the past, trying to step boldly into the future.
+We found a city of young artists, thinkers, dreamers, and philosophers sprouting from the grey communist concrete that had ruled the lives of their fore-bearers.
+A city standing with one foot in the past, trying to step boldly into the future.